InteractiveOfficeProject/client/README.md

  * On Linux you can use `build-release.sh` to create a distributable from the source
  * Push the created tag via `git push --tags` and upload the file `bin/Release/InteractiveOfficeClient.exe` to the newly created Github Release

+## Running

+ * Download one of the releases.
+Execute `mono InteractiveOfficeClient.exe` on Linux
+   * Untested on Windows/Mac
+ * You must have GTK installed (untested)

 ## Next Steps

  * [x] Add "minimize to tray" to keep the app running when window is closed.
 Useful links: